Strengthening Your Immunity Through Diet

 Probiotics (live bacteria) complement the action of prebiotics.
 The most studied strains for immunity are Lactobacillus and Bifidobacterium.
 They are found in fermented yogurt, kefir, raw sauerkraut, kimchi, miso, and kombucha.
 The diversity of strains consumed is more important than the quantity.

-Eating seasonally for resilience
+Eating Seasonally for Resilience

-In autumn and winter, prioritize: vegetable soups (hydration + vitamins + fiber), citrus fruits (Vitamin C), mushrooms (immunostimulating beta-glucans and Vitamin D), leeks and cabbages (prebiotics + Vitamin C), and fatty fish (Vitamin D + anti-inflammatory omega-3s).
+In autumn and winter, prioritize: vegetable soups (hydration + vitamins + fiber), citrus fruits (vitamin C), mushrooms (immunostimulating beta-glucans and vitamin D), leeks and cabbages (prebiotics + vitamin C), and fatty fish (vitamin D + anti-inflammatory omega-3s).

 FoodCraft Tip

-Varied anti-inflammatory recipes with FoodCraft
+Anti-inflammatory and varied recipes with FoodCraft

 The FoodCraft AI promotes ingredient diversity in its weekly meal plans, ensuring a varied intake of immunostimulating nutrients.
-Explore recipes rich in Vitamin C, zinc, and omega-3s in our database of over 3,200 nutritionally analyzed recipes.
+Explore recipes rich in vitamin C, zinc, and omega-3s in our database of over 3,200 nutritionally analyzed recipes.

-Does high-dose Vitamin C prevent colds?
+Do high doses of Vitamin C prevent colds?

 Are probiotic capsules effective?